 Recently, I have received more and more questions about my business from people who are curious as to how I started a sustainable and thriving creative venture.
-I certainly don't attribute all my business growth to my own deeds- the creative community around me is so strong and supportive, and I am SO thankful for all the wisdom, advice and learning I have gleaned from my creative friends!
-In the past year and a half, CIE has grown from a little dream in my wedding-obsessed head, to a full-scale floral and wedding design and planning boutique.
+I certainly don’t attribute all my business growth to my own deeds- the creative community around me is so strong and supportive, and I am SO thankful for all the wisdom, advice and learning I have gleaned from my creative friends!
+In the past year and a half, my brand has grown from a little dream in my wedding-obsessed head, to a full-scale floral boutique.
 How did it happen, you ask?
 Here are 10 tips that I embraced to help me open my creative small business!

 1. Don’t be afraid to make smart investments up-front.